PSY21801028/OS-HW4/README.md

 HW4_findeq: multithreaded search of files with equal data

 ## Description
-findeq: It is a program that checks all the sub-directory files in the input directory for duplicate files using multi-threads.
+It is a program that checks all the sub-directory files in the input directory for duplicate files using multi-threads.
 It consists of only the POSIX standard library in C.

 ## Build
 You only need to compile findeq.c file.